AI Summary

 The Ruling

-The Supreme Court ruled that the trial judge had jurisdiction to hear the case and that there was no evidence of bias or likelihood of bias on the part of the judge.
+The Supreme Court dismissed the application, holding that the trial judge had jurisdiction to hear the case and that there was no evidence of bias on the part of the judge.

 Significance

-This case is significant for legal practitioners as it clarifies the principles of jurisdiction and judicial bias, and highlights the importance of raising objections to procedural issues in a timely manner to avoid being barred from seeking relief through certiorari.
+This case is significant for legal practitioners as it clarifies the principles of judicial jurisdiction and bias, and highlights the importance of adhering to procedural rules in seeking relief from the Supreme Court.

 Defamation